Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   then Delve.
 * **Breakfast & Guild Visit (Day 9 Morning):** Walked to Guild.
 Decided to stop for **breakfast at Hostess of Fertility **.
 Was purely excited about good food (pancakes!), seemingly oblivious to Isaiah's lingering desire to see Ryu there.
-  At Guild, selected Day 9 quests (**Commander Elim #2, Kobold Subjugation**) based on synergy.
+  At Guild, selected Day 9 quests (Commander Elim #2, Kobold Subjugation) based on synergy.
 Went to Babel entrance.
-  Said goodbye to Isaiah with a **public cheek kiss**, witnessed by Rose/others, leading to minor gossip reaching Loki/Freya.
+  Said goodbye to Isaiah with a public cheek kiss, witnessed by Rose/others, leading to minor gossip reaching Loki/Freya.
 Isaiah entered Dungeon alone.
 * **Waiting & Return (Day 9 Day/Evening):** Spent hours waiting anxiously at the annex while Isaiah was in the Dungeon ( Delve #3).
 Her worry would have escalated over time, especially after the Minotaur was confirmed upon his return.